 Wallpaper has come a long way in recent years.
 You can now use wallpaper to create a tiled look on any wall for a fraction of the cost of real tiles.
 I love this checkerboard design for the kitchen.

-My favourite place to see checkerboard print is on the floor.
+My favourite place to see checkerboard prints is on the floor.
 I adore black and white tiles as they make such an impact on a room.
 They are stylish, eye-catching and timeless.

-The perfect place to use checkerboard style tiles are in the hallway and bathroom.
+The perfect place to use checkerboard-style tiles is in the hallway and bathroom.

 Create a wow factor with monochrome tiles as you walk into the house and paint your hallway walls a beautiful sage green.